jacomyma/ok-boometer/scripts/JS/README.md

 ### In prod

-The forever script will stream data from Twitter and regularly update the view.
+The pm2 script will stream data from Twitter and regularly update the view.

 * The streaming script updates ```app/data/live_booming.csv``` and ```app/data/okbooming.csv``` to keep prod up to date
 * The views are regularly recomputed from ```app/data/okbooming.csv``` (step 3.)